 Does your New Year’s resolution include dropping a few pounds, exercising, dieting and improving your physical health?
 You are not alone.
 Each year individuals ring in the New Year with a promise to take better care of their health.

-The Staten Island Partnership For Community Wellness provides backbone support to initiatives and moving towards the integration of behavioral and physical health across systems.
+The Staten Island Partnership For Community Wellness provides backbone support to public health initiatives and focuses on the integration of behavioral and physical health across systems.

 444 St. Mark’s Place